jezzsantos/ServiceStack.Webhooks.Azure/README.md

 ```
 Then for your selected configuration, add these settings:

 * (ConnectionString) AzureTableSubscriptionStore.ConnectionString - The storage account for storing subscriptions.
+Default: UseDevelopmentStorage=true
 * (string) AzureTableSubscriptionStore.SubscriptionsTable.Name - The name of the storage table where subscriptions are stored.
-For example: webhooksubscriptions
+Default: webhooksubscriptions
 * (string) AzureTableSubscriptionStore.DeliveryResultsTable.Name - The name of the storage table where delivery results are stored.
-For example: webhookdeliveryresults
+Default: webhookdeliveryresults
 * (ConnectionString) AzureQueueEventSink.ConnectionString - The storage account for storing events.
+Default: UseDevelopmentStorage=true
-* (string) AzureQueueEventSink.Queue.Name - The name of the queue where events are stored before being relayed: For example: webhookevents
+* (string) AzureQueueEventSink.Queue.Name - The name of the queue where events are stored before being relayed: Default: webhookevents

 Otherwise, you can set those values directly in code when you register the services: